 - 4.7 million employees, 3.4% of the workforce now work from home at least half the time.

 It’s safe to say that a number of these remote employees rely on the cloud to get their work done.
-They use browser-based apps across multiple devices to access company resources from any location, at any time.
+They use browser-based apps across multiple devices to access company resources while they work from anywhere, at any time.
 And they love it because it helps them establish a comfortable work/life balance.
 It also allows them to stay connected with coworkers and not feel left out of the loop.

 These are cloud workers.
 The new deskless workforce so to speak.
 While many of them still might sit at a desk most of the time, at least for now, they aren’t tied to those desks if they don’t want to be.
 They can work from the break room, a conference room — or even at home or on the road.

 Cloud technologies have disrupted the way we access information, collaborate with each other and even serve our customers.
 Working anywhere, at any time, from any device, whether it’s a PC, a Chromebook, a tablet or even a mobile phone is fast becoming the norm rather than the exception within many organizations.
 All of this means managers are seeking answers about how to effectively manage a remote team because of this shift.

 A February 2018, Google-commissioned study from Forrester Consulting, “Rethink Technology In The Age of The Cloud Worker,” defines a “cloud worker” as one who…